melezhik/swat/README.md

 ## Settings priority table

-Here is the list of priorities of settings by context/scope in ascending order
+Here is the list of settings/contexts  in priority ascending order:

 | context | location | priority  level |
 | --------| ----- | --------- |---- |